 Success for the Critical Materials Institute will be defined by how well it meets its mission to assure supply chains of materials critical to clean energy technologies.
 One goal of CMI is minimizing the time to discovery and the time between discovery and deployment.
 To do this, the CMI team includes both research and industrial partners.
 Another way is developing tools for research.
-Three tools developed by CMI scientists are open source software.
+Several tools developed by CMI scientists are open source software.
 Parfit and HostDesigner are open source software that help researchers reduce research time from years to months.
 LOGKPREDICT software interfaces the machine learning predictive abilities of chemprop with the ligand design software HostDesigner.
 DREEM is A System Dynamics Model for Assessing Dynamic Rare Earth Production, Demand and U.S. Wind Energy Demand.
 The CoCuNi Model allows researchers to analyze how supply chains of cobalt, copper and nickel will be affected by electric vehicle (EV) deployment scenarios.
 The Lithium Supply Analysis Model (LISA) can be used to assess the viability of U.S. lithium supply from geothermal brine and potential supply chain impact of extracting lithium from this source.
 Each of these is described in further detail on this page, and links are provided for more information or to reach the open source software.

 Force-Field Parameter Fitter (ParFit) is a flexible and extendable framework and a library of classes for fitting force-field parameters to data from high-level ab-initio calculations on the basis of deterministic and stochastic algorithms.
 The code is written in Python with object-oriented constructs and is using the highly versatile Python libraries numpy, scipy, matplotlib and pyevolve.
 The code fits MM3 and Merck force-field parameters, and could be extended to other force-field types.